SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

                                                  );

-Load CSV files from a set of directories
+Load CSV Files from a Set of Directories
 ------------------------------------------

 .. code-block:: postgres

    COPY table_name FROM WRAPPER csv_fdw OPTIONS (location = '/tmp/2019_08_*/*.csv');

-Rearrange destination columns
+Rearrange Destination Columns
 ---------------------------------

 When the source of the files does not match the table structure, tell the ``COPY`` command what the order of columns should be